The must-sees, the guided tours, our favorites?

 Think of the Batobus to get around

-- There is a stop Quai Saint-Bernard (Paris 5th).
+• There is a stop Quai Saint-Bernard (Paris 5th).
 It's nice and so much more pleasant than the metro or the RER.
-All the information on the Batobus
+All the info on the Batobus